 and narratives of oppression; rather, the best ones do what great

 poetry always does: transport us to another place, compel us to relive horrors and, more importantly, enable us to imagine a new

 society.
 We must remember that the conditions and the very existence of social movements enable participants to imagine something different, to realize that things need not always be this way.”

 Robin D.G.
-Kelley, ‘Freedoms Dreams: The Black Radical Imagination’, (2002), p.23
+Kelley, Freedoms Dreams: The Black Radical Imagination, 2002, p.23

 Here are a few examples of how you can prepare yourself, families, friends, groups, organisations and communities for effectively participating in the March: prepare yourself to come with placards which visually portray and promote:

 - images of Afrikan heroes, sheroes, Maangamizi Resistors and Martyrs that have made a contribution to Afrikan people’s struggles for freedom from the Maangamizi, both in the past and in the present;